|

 sitting there reading the Bible.
 You didn’t dare say a word until

-Mildred (Roggerman) Heiden - One time Lou and I were wall papering at their house.
+Mildred (Roggerman) Heiden - One time Lu (Lucille Heiden, mother of Mary Lou Opfermann) (right) and I were wall papering at their house.

 Uncle Will Rambow came out of the kitchen and stood in the doorway